skip to content

 Run through the questions in the checklist sequentially.
 Not all questions will be relevant to you.
 Select the question to find out more information: the key message for you is summarised first, followed up by more detailed information if needed.

-The questions are ordered according to the data deposit process, and include what you need to consider:
+The questions are ordered according to the deposit process, and include what you need to consider:

-Before creating a record for your dataset – Questions 1–9
+Before creating a record for your deposit – Questions 1–9

 Uploading your files – Questions 16–26

-After you've deposited your dataset – Question 27
+After you've deposited your files – Question 27

 1. Are the files you want to deposit research data?

 Research data are information (quantitative and qualitative) gathered during your research that support your findings, and are produced by all disciplines (arts, humanities, social sciences and STEM fields).
-You may have research data (to submit as a ‘dataset’ record), or software or code (to submit as a ‘software/code’ output type).
+You may have research data (to submit as a ‘dataset’ record), or software or code (to submit as a ‘software/code’ output type) or a method or protocol (to submit as a 'method' output type).
 If associated, code can be submitted with data in the dataset record.

 More detailed information: